CODE OF CIVIL PROCEDURE IN CHILE

 Initial claims and notices in Chilean civil procedures are filed with and served by court employees, known as receptores, at the interested party's expense.
 The statute of limitations in effect in the case will determine how long the statute of limits will restart after service.

 The first notification is usually required to be personally delivered.
-Service by publication is an option if the defendant's address is unknown or if there are too many defendants to serve individually (ie, by publishing the notice in a newspaper).
+Service by publication is an option if the defendant's address is unknown or if there are too many defendants to serve individually (i.e., by publishing the notice in a newspaper).

 A letter rogatory must be used to serve the process on a defendant outside of the court's jurisdiction—the laws of that nation control notification procedures for cases involving parties outside of Chile.

 The defendant may raise preliminary or dilatory objections challenging the court's subject matter or territorial jurisdiction.
 This sort of response, however, must be submitted within the legal period allowed to reply to the claim (i.e., to submit the statement of defense) and before taking any further action in the proceedings.
 If raised in a regular court, this objection would cause a stay of proceedings until it was decided.
-However, in summary, processes, this defense might be decided together with the other claims in a single judgment.
+However, in summary processes, this defense might be agreed with the other claims in a single judgment.

 There is a procedure called an exequatur under the Chilean Civil Procedure Code to recognize and enforce a foreign decision.
 To begin, the foreign judgment must meet the precise conditions of any international convention between the United States and the country of origin that has been agreed upon for the recognition and execution of foreign judgments.
-Second, if none of those accords apply, the foreign judgment's recognition will be contingent on reciprocity.
+Second, if none of those accords apply, the recognition of foreign judgment will be contingent on reciprocity.
 In the same way, Chilean decisions are recognized and enforced, as are judgments rendered in other countries, as established by Chilean law.

 When a foreign decision is being enforced in Chilean courts, the defendant generally has little recourse beyond those in Article 464 of the Chilean Civil Procedure Code if less than three years have elapsed after the final judgment.
 After three years have elapsed, all Chilean legal defenses against enforcement will be available to the defendant.